espocrm/documentation/docs/administration/upgrading.md

 ## Legacy way to upgrade

+!!! warning

-For EspoCRM versions lower than 5.6.0. **Not recommended** for versions greater than 5.6.0.
+    For EspoCRM versions lower than 5.6.0.
+Not recommended for versions greater than 5.6.0.

 Execute the following command from the EspoCRM root directory: